The cactus flower can be difficult to get spiky desert cactus to bloom when you keep them as houseplants.

 How Can You Simulate A Desert Environment For Cactus?

 All through the growing season, follow these handy tips for good cactus care:

 What Temperature Does Blooming Cactus Plants Need?

-If you want your cactus to flower, you must keep it at the right temperature.
+If you want your flower cactus to bloom, you must keep it at the right temperature.

-Cacti grow actively and bloom during the hot summer months and take a break during the cool months of winter.
+Cacti grow actively and bloom during the hot summer months and take a break during the cool winter months.